nevinera/citadel/docs/minimal.md

 steps to sync up iterations better.
 In particular, if the AI phase is too slow, we may move that to the end of the loop, and allow the monsters to react one frame slower than players do.

+### Atomic Tailer

+This process listens to the fifo or stream coming out of citd, and either (a) keeps a single file atomically updated to the most recent line of output from citd, or (b) writes new files with a systematic numbering scheme, and cleans them up after some number of generations.

+The point of the latter (more complicated) approach is that it allows for synchronization between citp and citd on the state stream - instead of sending out state every N ms, even if citd hasn't finished building it (or sending out state whenever citd finished building), we can write state into a file that will stick around until well after citp should have read and used it, and allows citp to decide when exactly that will happen.

 ## Message Representation